satuhark/practice-assignment/README.md

 https://practice-assignment-1.onrender.com

 ### Short description of the app
-App for creating tasks and monitoring the state of them.
+App for creating, saving, deleting and monitoring tasks and the details of them for logged in users.

 ### User guide
 New users: register by using the form, then log in.